-The finished taste of the syrup is best described as a dark floral—almost lavender-like but distinctly lilac.
-It's quite lovely and wonderful to mix with, offering a fragrant taste of spring from your own backyard.
-Interestingly, the syrup looks almost brown in the bottle, but once mixed, it gives a soft purple hue to drinks.
+The flavor of the syrup is a dark floral—almost lavender-like but distinctly lilac.
+It's lovely to mix into lemonade and other light beverages, offering a fragrant taste of spring from your backyard.
+While the syrup looks brown in the bottle, it creates drinks that have a soft purple color.

-This lilac syrup is just as easy as any other simple syrup recipe.
-Because preparing the florets requires some extra time, this recipe is for a double batch that creates 2 cups of syrup.
-Lilacs are only around once a year, so take advantage of this moment!
+This lilac syrup is just as easy as any other simple syrup.
+It takes extra time to prepare the florets and steep the syrup, so this recipe is for a double batch that creates 2 cups of syrup.
+Since lilacs are only around for a short time each year, it's best to take advantage of the moment.

-Note: while there are many steps in this recipe, this preparation is broken into workable steps to help you better plan.
+Note: While there are many steps in this recipe, it is broken into workable categories to help you better plan and prepare.

 Prepare the Florets

-The first step is to gather the flower bunches and remove the florets.
-This is foraging at its most fragrant and it's a lovely springtime activity and removing the tiny florets is the best-smelling tedious task in the kitchen.
+The first step is to gather the flower bunches, and remove the florets.
+This is foraging at its most fragrant, and the best-smelling task in the kitchen.

-All lilacs are not created equal and each variety of lilac will have a slightly different taste.
-If you have options available, give the flowers from each a quick nibble to see which taste you enjoy best.
+Each lilac variety will have a slightly different taste.
+If you have options available, give the flowers a quick nibble to see which you enjoy best.
 Often, you'll find the purple varieties are more flavorful than white lilacs.

-After gathering your lilacs, remove the tiny florets from the bunch.
-They come off very easily by hand: just grab the flower (or a small bunch) and pull it from the stem.
-Make sure that you are only getting the purple floret as the tiny green stems can make your syrup bitter.
+Remove the tiny florets from each bunch: Grab the flower (or a small bunch) and pull it from the stem.
+Make sure to only save the purple floret as the tiny green stems can make the syrup bitter.

-Place the florets in a fine mesh strainer and give them a good rinse under cold water to remove dust and debris.
+Place the florets in a fine-mesh strainer.
+Rinse under cold water to remove dust and debris.